top of page

 There are no term limits in local government — but voters decide when enough is enough.

-We will soon be collecting signatures from registered Oshtemo voters to recall township board members.
+We are now collecting signatures from registered Oshtemo voters to recall four township board members: Supervisor Cheri Bell, Clerk Dusty Farmer, Trustee Zak Ford, and Trustee Neil Sikora.

 Enough is Enough.